RavinderSian/HotelWithAuth/README.md

 This project allows a logged in user to book a room, from a list of displayed rooms.

-This project uses Spring, Spring Security, H2.
+This project uses Spring, Spring Security, H2 and Lombok.
 The back end is written in Java and the front end is in HTML/CSS.

 ## How to run